Ndoni-Nkosi/Candy_Sales/README.md

-# Candy_Sales project
+# Candy Sales project
 A sales analysis is done on US candy distributor data from Maven Analytics.
+Synthetic data was collected for the purposes of this analysis.

 ## Table of Contents